kalihari90/frontend-mentor-2/README.md

 ### What I learned

 I've learned using more information about sizes and spaces from figma file.
+I used it and planned my code better - for example using flexbox with gaps for spacing elements.
 The most challenging thing was making perfect yellow label "Learning", because when I used flexbox it's turned into block element even when I changed display property do "inline-block".
 Propably display wasn't problematic but default flexbox behavior which makes all content take all free space like block elements do.
 I just put that label word into span and it works fine.

 ## Author